BenGOsborn/Markotplace/README.md

 - How can I prevent exposed ports for the ones I dont want ?

 - ALLOW THE OPTION TO LOCALHOST WHEN PRODUCTION NOT ENABLED
+- SET NODE_ENV AND REPLACE ENVIRONMENT WITH NODE_ENV IN THE API SERVER

 - When the app is added / repo is edited, auto deploy the app
 - Custom URL for the appmanager proxy ?